Best Places to Live in Wales

 Cardiff

-Cardiff is also a cultural centre with vibrant life and a number of events and festivals taking place during the year.
+Cardiff is also a cultural centre with vibrant life and many events and festivals taking place during the year.
 It has a well-connected airport, and it is just a few hours drive away from London.
 Who wouldn’t want to pack their luggage immediately and move to this marvellous place?

 Narbeth, Pembrokeshire